adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

 Get the required resources:

    * [RosesOriginal.zip](https://github.com/adlnet/Starting-from-SCORM-A-Developers-Guide/blob/master/Steps/RosesOriginal.zip?raw=true)
-   * [RosesFinal.zip](https://github.com/adlnet/Starting-from-SCORM-A-Developers-Guide/blob/master/Steps/RosesFinal.zip?raw=true) - This is course with the changes already completed.
+   * [RosesFinal.zip](https://github.com/adlnet/Starting-from-SCORM-A-Developers-Guide/blob/master/Steps/RosesFinal.zip?raw=true) - This is the course with the changes already completed.

 Extract “RosesOriginal.zip” to a local directory on your computer.
 This will be our starting place for the hands-on workshop.